k-nuth/docs/README.md

-﻿# Bitprim documentation
+﻿# Knuth documentation

-This repository contains the Bitprim project's documentation.
+This repository contains the Knuth project's documentation.

 To read it online please go to <a href="https://k-nuth.github.io/docs/index.html" target="_blank">https://k-nuth.github.io/docs/index.html</a>